earv1/curl-to-java/README.md

 ## How does it work
 Curl to java works by generating taking a curl request, and generating java code with tests out of it.

-Specifically, it performs the following steps
+Specifically, it performs the following steps.
-1. Transform curl request into generated restTemplate request
+1. Transform curl request into generated restTemplate request.
 2. Run generated java code and get json response.
 3. Generate more code, specifically tests from json response.
-4. Run all the code together and see if the tests pass
+4. Run all the code together and see if the tests pass.

 ## Features
-1. Transforms a curl into a java http request
+1. Transforms a curl into a java http request.
-2. Generates tests to make sure the response is the same each time
+2. Generates tests to make sure the response is the same each time.
-3. Can customise generated code with templates
+3. Can customise generated code with templates.